rancher/docs/content/os/v1.x/en/installation/configuration/airgap-configuration/_index.md

 $ ls ./build/
 ```

-# Configuring RancherOS Repositories and Upgrade URL
+### Configuring RancherOS Reposirotries and Upgrade URL

-The following steps show how to configure RancherOS to update from private repositories.
+By default, RancherOS will update the `engine`, `console`,  `service` list from `https://raw.githubusercontent.com/rancher/os-services` and update `os` list from `https://releases.rancher.com/os/releases.yml`.

-By default, RancherOS will update the `engine`, `console`, and `service` list from `https://raw.githubusercontent.com/rancher/os-services` and update the `os` list from `https://releases.rancher.com/os/releases.yml`.
-So in the air gap environment, you need to change the repository URL and upgrade URL to your own URLs.
+So in the airgap environment, you should change the Reposirotries URL and Upgrade URL to your own URL.

-### 1. Clone os-services files
+#### 1. Clone os-services files

 Clone `github.com/rancher/os-services` to local.
 The repo has many branches named after the RancherOS versions.
-Please check out the branch that you are using.
+Please checkout the branch that you are using.

 ```
 $ git clone https://github.com/rancher/os-services.git